ohkaaaaay/thesis-tsa/README.md

 - Nonimmigrant (TSA/non_cluster_id.csv)

 ## R-Shiny Application
 Files, scripts, and images are under the U.S. Border Activity folder and needed to run the same R-Shiny app on R-Studio.
+Use the app.R file to run the R-Shiny app.
 It should appear exactly like the Shiny App website (https://ekayfabio.shinyapps.io/US_TSA/).